For additional information, read the Nomination Form PDF

 See link(s) below to view additional documentation.

 NRHP Listing Date 03/20/1987

 NRHP Reference Number 87000475; 01000613

 Occupying the oldest continuously settled area of Virginia’s leading port, this commercial quarter is closely associated with events and developments of Norfolk’s rail, banking, maritime, and naval activities.
-Within its irregular colonial street pattern is an important mix of late 19th- and early 20th century commercial architecture, built on the sites of earlier structures.
+Within its irregular colonial street pattern is an important mix of late-19th- and early-20th-century commercial architecture, built on the sites of earlier structures.
 The building styles range from simple commercial vernacular to the grandest classicism.
-Prominent East Coast architects whose work is represented here include Ammi B. Young (U.S. Customs House, 1859), Charles E. Cassell (Citizens Bank Building, 1897), and John Kevan Peebles (Lynnhaven Hotel, 1906).
+Prominent East Coast architects whose works are represented here include Ammi B. Young (U.S. Customs House, 1859), Charles E. Cassell (Citizens Bank Building, 1897), and John Kevan Peebles (Lynnhaven Hotel, 1906).
 The rows of narrow brick storefronts on Granby Street, the principal commercial thoroughfare, constitute a cohesive early commercial streetscape.
 Since 1977 the district has been a conservation project administered by the Norfolk Redevelopment and Housing Authority which has encouraged the recycling of its area’s older structures.

 [VLR Listed: 12/6/2000; NRHP Listed: 5/30/2001]

 NPS: National Park Service